eXpServer/expserver.github.io/docs/roadmap/phase-1/stage-10.md

 `xps_connection.h`

 As we are not invoking the callback functions depending on the ready state of connection but based on the pipe availability and source/sink status , the flags `read_ready` and `write_ready` are removed.
 The existing callback functions are also changed.
-Add `source` and `sink` to `xps_connection_s` struct.
+Add `source` and `sink` to `xps_connection_s` struct. `write_buff_list` removed as we would be using pipe’s buffer for data transfer.

 ::: details **expserver/src/network/xps_connection.h**